nais/doc/tenants/nav/security/auth/maskinporten/client.md

 ### 2. Acquire Token

-In order to acquire a token from Maskinporten, you will need to create a JWT grant.
+To acquire a token from Maskinporten, you will need to create a JWT grant.

-A JWT grant is a [JWT](../concepts/tokens.md#jwt) that is used to [authenticate your client](../concepts/actors.md#client-assertion) with Maskinporten.
+A JWT grant is a [JWT](../concepts.md#jwt) that is used to [authenticate your client](../concepts.md#client-assertion) with Maskinporten.
-The token is signed using a [private key](../concepts/cryptography.md#private-keys) belonging to your client.
+The token is signed using a [private key](../concepts.md#private-keys) belonging to your client.

 #### 2.1.
 Create JWT Grant